top of page

 Data governance must become a board-level agenda for all healthcare businesses.

-The DPDP Rules are not just a legal obligation, they represent a cultural shift toward transparency, patient control, and digital ethics.
+The DPDP Rules are not just a legal obligation; they represent a cultural shift toward transparency, patient control, and digital ethics.
 Hospitals and diagnostic centres that act early will not only reduce risk but also earn stronger patient trust.

 Disclaimer:

-This article & suggestive interpretation of DPDP Act is for general informational purposes only and does not constitute legal, regulatory, or professional advice.
+This article and suggestive interpretation of the DPDP Act is for general informational purposes only and does not constitute legal, regulatory, or professional advice.
 Readers are advised to verify all information independently and consult qualified legal or compliance professionals before making any decisions or implementing any policies related to data protection or otherwise.

 Comments